mroshaw/UnityModVSTemplate/README.md

----
-title: Unity Mod Templates
-description: A collection of Project and Item templates to speed up the process of creating Unity game mods using the BepInEx patcher and plugin framework.
----

 # Unity Mod Templates

 A collection of Project and Item templates to speed up the process of creating Unity game mods using the BepInEx patcher and plugin framework.